Mpaxlamitsounas/to-SI/README.md

 # to-si
 Command line too for converting from various units to SI.

-It's probably insecure, I'm not a pro so can't do much
+Totally insecure, made this just for fun, please use a python library or something.

 ## Options:
 ```